aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/ldpc/encoder.rst

    :Rights: read only
    :Examples: ``--enc-g-path example/path/to/the/G_matrix.alist``

-Give the path to the generator matrix in a AList or Qc formated file.
+Give the path to the :math:`G` generator matrix in a AList or |QC| formated file.

 .. _enc-ldpc-enc-g-method: